lucatotem/lucatotem/README.md

 ### 🚀 About Me:
 - 🎓 I'm currently pursuing a degree in Computer Science at **RWTH Aachen**.
-- 💼 Working part-time at **Worldline**, where I apply my skills in backend and frontend development.
+- 💼 Working part-time at **Textelligence**, where I apply my skills in backend and frontend development.
 - 🌱 I’m continuously learning new technologies and staying updated with industry trends.
 - 🧠 I’m also exploring fields like **AI** and **machine learning** in my spare time.
 - ⚡ Fun fact: I’m a fan of **tabs** over spaces, and I love **open-source projects**.